If I need or want to pursue my degree from UNH fully remotely, will I be able to do so?

 My Wildcat Pass says that I am not in compliance with updating My Profile.
 What do I do?

 Update your profile.
 Note that it may take up to two hours for an updated profile to be registered with the Wildcat Pass.
 If you are still being shown an invalid pass and you need to go to campus, call the hotline at 603-862-2020 (M-F 8:30 a.m. to 5p.m.) for an override for 24 hours.

 My Wildcat Pass says that I am not in compliance with the Wildcat Pledge.
 What do I do?

-My Wildcat Pass says that I am not in compliance with testing.
+My Wildcat Pass says that I am not in compliance.
 What do I do?